michalhercik/RecSIS/docs/repo-code-structure.md

 After the transformation the forth step (migration) is run.
 The migration takes transformed data and migrates it into the final tables in different schema and into search engine.
-It is possible that the ELT process will result in inconsistent state as failer of between tables migration does not rollback migration of data into search engine.
+It is possible that the ELT process will result in inconsistent state as failure of between tables migration does not rollback migration of data into search engine.
 This should be addressed in the future.

 ## Init_db